Information For Parents

 For general enquiries please contact Student Services 0n 0191 518 8222 or email email@example.com

-For particular concerns regarding your own son/daughter please contact their Personal Learning Coach.
+For particular concerns regarding your own son/daughter, please contact their Progression Coach.
 It is also possible to make appointments with a lecturer.
-A Vice Principal and the Principal are always happy to see parents if a problem cannot be solved by talking to the staff mentioned above.
+A College Director, Assistant Principal, Vice Principal and the Principal are always happy to see parents if a problem cannot be solved by talking to the staff mentioned above.

 Attendance is monitored electronically and students will be seen by their Progression Coach if problems with attendance occur.
 Should there be no improvement you will be contacted.
 Our courses are demanding and missing lessons will inevitably lead to serious problems in understanding the work.
 All the available research shows us that excellent attendance is a big factor in excellent results.

-In the case of illness, it is essential that you or the student telephone the College to let us know the situation.
-You can contact us on 0191 518 8222.
+In the case of illness, it is essential that you or the student telephone the College to let us know the situation as soon as possible.
+Please call 0191 518 2000 and select option one to report a student absence.

 Students are expected to be punctual.
 If students are not present at the beginning of the class they may be allowed into the class at the tutor's discretion.
 They will be expected to catch up on work missed and persistent lateness may result in disciplinary proceedings.